saverio-negro/ModalCard/README.md

 ### First Implementation Layer of `ModalCard` and Why this Approach is Scalable and Flexible

 Before getting straight to the final implementation of `ModalCard`, I would like to start presenting you the first layer of my implementation, which starts being very general and generic.
-As I go about explaining it, I'll outline the pros and cons, and what would a _similar_ solution be in terms of code design to face those cons.
+As I go about explaining it, I'll outline the pros and cons, and what would a solution be in terms of code design to face those cons.

 The following is the first layer of my implementation for a `ModalCard` view